noahehall/theBookOfNoah/0current/languages/scala/sbt.md

 - sbt shell setting execution
   - executing a setting key in sbt shell will return its value
-  - executing a task in sbt shell will execute the task but not display its value,
+  - executing a task in sbt shell will execute the task but not display its value
     - use `show taskName` to show its value
   - use `inspect anyKeyName` to see all configuration, scopes, etc associated with a key
     - e.g. to task the taks anyKeyName task depends on